The Fourth Annual Lotus Leadership Awards Gala

-The Fourth Annual Lotus Leadership Awards Gala will honor the work of Nobel Laureate Professor Muhammad Yunus, in recognition of his efforts to eliminate economic inequality, which have given millions of women and their families the opportunity to lift themselves out of extreme poverty.
+The Fourth Annual Lotus Leadership Awards Gala honored the work of Nobel Laureate Professor Muhammad Yunus, in recognition of his efforts to eliminate economic inequality, which have given millions of women and their families the opportunity to lift themselves out of extreme poverty.
 Professor Yunus is world-renowned for his Nobel-prize winning work with the Grameen Bank in Bangladesh, which he founded in 1976 to combat extreme poverty, particularly among women, through micro-loans.
 Today, the Grameen Bank has nearly 8.4 million members in Bangladesh – nearly 97 percent of whom are women – and has lent over $12.5 billion.
 The Grameen model has been replicated in more than 100 countries around the world and now benefits tens of millions of others.

-We will also honor Ms. Nani Zulminarni, the National Coordinator of PEKKA or “Women-Headed Household Empowerment,” an Indonesian NGO that works with widows and other women in conflict-affected areas.
+We also honored Ms. Nani Zulminarni, the National Coordinator of PEKKA or “Women-Headed Household Empowerment,” an Indonesian NGO that works with widows and other women in conflict-affected areas.
 Ms. Zulminarni, an Asia Foundation partner, has helped change the lives of thousands of women in 17 provinces across Indonesia, enabling them to gain economic opportunities as well as a voice in their households and communities.

-The Lotus Circle is also pleased to recognize The Estée Lauder Companies for their major contributions to women's well-being and support for The Asia Foundation's program to educate poor girls in Vietnam.
+The Lotus Circle was also pleased to recognize The Estée Lauder Companies for their major contributions to women's well-being and support for The Asia Foundation's program to educate poor girls in Vietnam.
 Through an ongoing partnership with The Asia Foundation since 2010, The Estée Lauder Scholars in Vietnam Program provides scholarships for disadvantaged girls in the Mekong Delta region to continue their secondary school education, giving them the opportunity to reach their full potential.
 To date, 204 girls have benefitted from this wonderful opportunity.

 The Honorable Sapana Pradhan Malla